Ontotext-AD/ontorefine-cli/commands/create.md

   -n, --name <name>       A name for the Refine project.
 If not provided, the
                             file name will be used.
   -f, --format <format>   The format of the provided file.
 The default format
                             is 'csv'.
-The allowed values are: csv -c, --configurations <configurations>
+Except 'csv', all other formats are in experimental state.
+The allowed values are: csv, tsv, excel, json, xml
+  -c, --configurations <configurations>
                           File containing configurations for the importing
                             process of the dataset.
 It includes information how